Interest Rate Derivatives

 |Interest Rate Derivatives||Interest Rate Derivatives

-The following table sets forth the key terms and fair values of our interest rate swap derivatives (dollars in thousands):
+The following table sets forth the key terms and fair values of our interest rate swap derivatives, each of which was designated as a cash flow hedge of interest rate risk (dollars in thousands):

 (1)The notional amount of this instrument is scheduled to amortize to $10.0 million.

 (2)The notional amount of this instrument is scheduled to amortize to $22.1 million.

 The table below sets forth the fair value of our interest rate derivatives as well as their classification on our consolidated balance sheets (in thousands):

 The tables below presents the effect of our interest rate derivatives on our consolidated statements of operations and comprehensive income (in thousands):

 Based on the fair value of our derivatives as of September 30, 2021, we estimate that approximately $4.8 million of losses will be reclassified from AOCL as an increase to interest expense over the next 12 months.